 Use Sites.Selected permissions

-Generally, this Sites.Selected permissions allows you to make calls that are documented under “Files” and “Sites and Lists” Graph API documentation.
+Generally, these Sites.Selected permissions allow you to make calls that are documented under “Files” and “Sites and Lists” Graph API documentation.
 I.e. get site details, get site lists/libraries, create lists and libraries, CRUD operations against list items, download/upload library documents – all within the specific site.
-Sites.Selected permissions does not allow search operations, anything related to group or team etc.
+Sites.Selected permissions do not allow search operations, anything related to groups or teams etc.

 Secure your credentials